triplea-game/triplea/docs/development/how-to/ide-setup/intellij-setup.md

-## *IntelliJ* Setup
+# *IntelliJ* Setup

-Setting up *IntelliJ* is pretty simple.
-There are a few plugins to install with the associated settings, and some settings to download and import.
+## Tasks to be performed

+- open the TripleA project from source code
+- install plugins, configure associated settings
+- download and import IDEA settings file

+Approximate time to complete: 10 - 30 minutes

+### Open Project
+- In IDEA, **File > Open** and select the build.gradle file that is located at the top level of the project. (**Tip** by selecting gradle file, IDEA will preconfigure the project as a gradle project)

+### Plugins:

+Note: **Settings** menu is accessible via, `File > Settings`  or (on Mac OS): `IntelliJ IDEA > Preferences`

 Plugin installation can be initiated from the JetBrains Marketplace web page, by clicking "Install to IDE" link from each plugin's page.

-Note: The below instructions reference IntelliJ Settings, which are accessible via: `IntelliJ IDEA > Preferences` for macOS or `File > Settings` on other platforms.

-### Plugins:
   1. *Google Java Format* [plugin](https://plugins.jetbrains.com/plugin/8527-google-java-format)
         1. **Settings* > google-java-format Settings**
         1. Check 'enable'